erquhart/jekyll-portfolio/_posts/2017-01-18-your-code-should-fall-forward.md

     <p>Interested in playing with this code? <a href="http://codepen.io/brob/pen/WRoMMy">View it on CodePen</a>.
 Interested in how CSS Grid works? <a href="/blog/2017/01/12/simple-grid-examples/">Read my simple grid primer</a>. </p>
 </aside>

 In the code above, I'm using CSS Feature Queries to identify if a browser supports Grid before using it.
+By utilizing grid-auto-rows and not just display: grid, I can have Edge ignore it for now, but begin seeing it when it updates in 2017.

 With an idea of fallbacks, a developer might try to have Grid be the main layout engine.
 They might then fallback to flexbox using an @supports _not_ (display: grid) query.